gluster/distaf/README.md

 Architecture of the Framework
 ==============================
-An rpc server (server_rpycd) runs as a daemon on each of the *nodes* in the test cluster and listens in a particular port. *The management node* (The node from which this test suite is executed) connects to each nodes in the test cluster.
+An rpc server (server_rpycd) runs as a daemon on each of the *nodes* in the test cluster and listens on a particular port. *The management node* (The node from which this test suite is executed) connects to each nodes in the test cluster.

 The connection to each node is done at the start of tests and each test case uses